BrunoB1/Statistics_With_R/Project_2.md

 The data **does NOT provide** a convincing evidence that the proportion **p\_2012** (0.344) is different than the proportion **p\_2002** (0.338), as the p-value is **p = 0.82** (it is much higher than the significance level **alpha = 0.05**).

 Therefore, we **cannot** claim that there is a difference in the proportion of people who own a gun, between 2002 and 2012.
 It can be said that the society has not changed much in terms of armament, from 2002 to 2012.
-The armament has not decreased, nor increased.
+The armament has not decreased nor increased.